Do Fine-Tuned LLMs Understand Vulnerabilities? An Investigation into the Semantic Trap: Experiments

-All experiments, including both fine-tuning and inference, were conducted on 8 NVIDIA H200 GPUs.
-For inference, we used the vLLM\cite{kwon2023efficient} inference engine with temperature set to 0, while other parameters setting to default, to ensure deterministic generation and reproducible results.
+All experiments, including both fine-tuning and inference, were conducted on 8 NVIDIA A100 GPUs.
+For inference, we used the vLLM~\cite{kwon2023efficient} inference engine with the temperature set to 0, while other parameters set to default, to ensure deterministic generation and reproducible results.
 To comprehensively assess model performance across all experimental settings, we treat the detection task as a binary classification task, employing five standard metrics: accuracy (Acc), precision (Pre), recall (Rec), F1-score (F1), and false positive rate (FPR).
-These metrics collectively capture both overall correctness and the model’s behavior with respect to positive predictions, particularly important in vulnerability detection, where minimizing both missed vulnerabilities (false negatives) and spurious alarms (false positives).

-\subsection{Effectiveness Analysis: The Impact of Fine-tuning and Data Composition (RQ1)}
+\subsection{Effectiveness and Robustness Analysis: The Impact of Training Paradigms and Data Composition (RQ1)}

-In this RQ, we evaluate whether LLMs can detect vulnerabilities accurately after fine-tuning and how the composition of training data influences their detection capabilities.
-For this purpose, we fine-tuned five representative LLMs on two distinct datasets: \DA and \DB. \DA consists of pairs of vulnerable code snippets and their corresponding patched versions, while \DB comprises vulnerable samples paired with an equal number of non-vulnerable, semantically unrelated normal code samples, specifically the number of normal samples in \DB matches the count of patched instances in \DA (\S~\ref{sec:dataset}).
-After fine-tuning, we evaluated each model in a cross-dataset manner, and there are 4 groups of results, which are models fine-tuned on \DA/\DB with evaluation on \DA/\DB.
-As a baseline to be compared, LLMs without fine-tuning are also evaluated on both dataset.